You're Not Unprofessional. Your Speech Just Wasn't Trained for Australian English.

 Core Training

-- 12 × 50-minute private lessons (weekly) — fully personalised to your voice and goals
+- 12 × 50-minute private (online) lessons (weekly) — fully personalised to your voice and goals

 - Accent & Clarity Assessment (50 minutes, fee credited to program) — your personalised roadmap